16 min read

 | Traditional index-based reimbursement | Market-based fuel reimbursement |

 | Traditional fuel surcharge programs typically rely on a weekly national or regional average, such as the DOE diesel fuel price index, to set reimbursement rates.
 This method is simple but flawed.
 It creates a lag in price changes and fails to account for geographical price variations.
-This means the reimbursement rarely matches a carrier's actual fuel cost for a specific shipment. | Market-based fuel reimbursement considers the negotiated price carriers pay at the pump, the exact route of the shipment, and all applicable taxes.
+As a result, fuel reimbursement often fails to match a carrier’s actual fuel cost for a specific shipment, creating risk for both parties. | Market-based fuel reimbursement considers the negotiated price carriers pay at the pump, the exact route of the shipment, and all applicable taxes.
+Rather than relying on estimates or averages, this approach mirrors the carrier’s real fuel experience.
 For example, instead of using a single national average, a market-based calculation for a shipment from Milwaukee to Atlanta would use the actual fuel prices along that route on the day of travel, delivering a fair and accurate reimbursement. |

 Implementing a fair and accurate fuel reimbursement program requires a strategic shift away from outdated practices.
 By adopting a data-driven approach, shippers can reduce costs, improve efficiency, and build stronger relationships with their carrier partners.